nilparent/FlyingWing/README.md

 # FlyingWing
-For devellopment of an optimized flying wing design
+For development of an optimized flying wing design